“Who will save the children?!”

 Why take this position?
 Many commentators point to concerns with pedophiles.
 Perhaps, but it’s hard to see much of a credible connection given parents are posting the images, not the children themselves.
 Are the pedophiles going to ask parents for a playdate?
 In theory, a pedophile could view a child on Facebook, and then work to locate the child offline.
 Such efforts would almost assuredly represent a small sliver of the predator cases we see today.

 French authorities tend to speak about online threats in politically correct, vague terms.
 Dig into these statements, and you quickly realize there is a more mundane concern at issue.
-The French are concerned parents may post images of their children that are embarrassing.
+The French are concerned parents may post images embarrassing their children.
 While junior may not be all that happy mom posted a picture of him in his Chewbacca suit on Facebook when he was 11, do we need to create a law against the practice?
 I think not.

 Who will save the children?
-The French have apparently decided parents are not the answer.
+The French have decided parents are not the answer, but is French privacy law a common-sense solution?

 Richard A. Chapo, Esq.